Macrix/procontel/SystemInformationAPI/README.md

 <div id='prerequisites'/>

 ## Prerequisites
-To use _REST API_:
+To use _System Information API_:
 1. Install the newest version of _ProconTEL_.
 2. Configure it:
 	* open your **_Server Configuration Manager_** and set property **_General\Enable statistics monitoring mechanism_** to **_True_**.
-	* optionally change default address used for _REST API_ by editing _General\Event Hub REST API address_.
+	* optionally change default address used for _System Information API_ by editing _General\Event Hub REST API address_.
 Notice that each ProconTel installation on a server needs its individual Event Hub REST API address.
 	* **restart** following windows services: _ProconTEL Administration_, _ProconTEL Event Hub_.

 <div id='exposed-methods'/>